Aging

 (800) 283-7800

-This foundation is a voluntary organization with a nationwide program committed to examining the cause and cure of arthritis and to improve treatments for arthritic patients.
-Services offered include public information and education about arthritis (through a variety of publications and referrals to specialists) and community activities clinics and rehabilitation and home-care programs.
+This Foundation is a voluntary organization with a nationwide program committed to examining the cause and cure of arthritis and improving treatments for arthritic patients.
+Services offered include public information and education about arthritis (through various publications and referrals to specialists), community activities clinics, and rehabilitation and home-care programs.

 Rheumatoid Arthritis Support Network